olivomarco/wp-container-apps/wordpress-setup.md

 ```

 we will create our storage account and blob container and save in a local variable our storage key, that will be passed as a secret to our container application.

+Please note that in this case our blob container will be exposed directly to our users via the Internet; in fact, in our pages the URL of uploaded images/attachments will be directly those of the Storage Account.

 ### Deploy container apps